-Spend a night in Gilestone Woods rediscovering your inner child.
-Our family bushcraft overnight is a great family bonding experience.
+Spend a night in Gilestone Woods, in the Brecon Beacons, rediscovering your inner child.
+Our family bushcraft overnight adventure is a great family bonding experience.
 You will all be stretched, learn new things and see the woods in a new light.

 10am to 12noon the following day.

 Children aged 8+, One adult can accompany up to two children.

 Starting off a packed day you’ll build shelters out of natural materials, and test them out to see how much rain they can keep out!